Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

 ### Install the package

-Install the Azure Face REST client REST client library for JavaScript with `npm`:
+Install the Azure Face REST client library for JavaScript with `npm`:

 ```bash
 npm install @azure-rest/ai-vision-face